 While plastic waste has always been a burden to the environment, it’s become an even bigger problem for the US since China stopped accepting low-grade plastics for recycling.
 For decades we relied on shipping the bulk of our recyclables to the country.
 Since their restrictions went into place, the price to get rid of recycling in America skyrocketed.
 The financial burden, unfortunately, led many to choose the alternative — throw it all away.

 A shocking 91% of plastic isn’t recycled at all.
-So while our nation might be happy that more 97% of our packaging is recyclable, the hard truth is that much of it is ending up in the landfill, as waste.
-We realize this could often, unfortunately, be the case for our aluminum tubes.
+So while our nation might be happy that more than 97% of our packaging is recyclable, the hard truth is that much of it is ending up in the landfill, as waste.
+We realized this could often, unfortunately, be the case for our aluminum tubes.
 By using PCR plastics, we can at least be sure we’re not creating more waste.

 Using post-consumer plastics makes sense!
 We’re passionate about our new post-consumer recycled packaging and are excited to continue on our journey to zero-waste.
 We know that we are not perfect, but our commitment to making steps toward environmental sustainability is fierce.